mus-candidus/LittleNPCs/README.md

 **Convert a ChildToNPC content pack**

 Content packs for the unmaintained [ChildToNPC](https://www.nexusmods.com/stardewvalley/mods/4568) mod are supposed to be easily convertible, even though some tokens are not provided.

+Remove `Data/NPCDispositions` from your content pack first.
+For replacing tokens see the following table:

 | Child2NPC token     | LittleNPC token       | Notes                                                         |
 |:--------------------|:----------------------|:--------------------------------------------------------------|